Wonder Woman Lost Her Powers

 This page may contain one or more affiliate links, which means that if you purchase a product through that link, I may receive compensation.
 The links will be identified with the text "affiliate link".
 Click to learn more.

-I pray to Venus for guidance.
-I swear, oh goddess, I will make any sacrifice to save my love!
+“I pray to Venus for guidance.
+I swear, oh goddess, I will make any sacrifice to save my love!”

 So she decides to save him as Diana Prince, deciding that Wonder Woman has no place in the matter.
-Whether or not you think Wonder Woman lost her powers for a dumb reason, issue 178 has remained a valuable collectible (Affiliate Link) due to its historical significance.
+This secret identity change becomes a central element of the storyline.
+Whether or not you think Wonder Woman’s powerless transformation in issue 178 happened for a dumb reason, Wonder Woman 178 has remained a valuable collectible (Affiliate Link) due to its historical significance in the Silver Age of comics.

 The entire situation makes no sense really.
 Wonder Woman has a boyfriend, but her boyfriend has no idea about her actual identity.
-There is a scene where the two of them are making out in a convertible by a lake, teenager-style.
+There’s a scene where the two of them are making out in a convertible by a lake, teenager-style.
 Is this to fulfill a girl’s fantasy as she reads the comic book?

 Wonder Woman Kisses Steve